Agenda Approval Process – Made Easy

 1Request Meeting Agenda Approval

 MeetingBooster makes it easy to identify the users who should approve the agenda.
-When scheduling and inviting meeting attendees, the meeting organizer needs to simply check the Approve Agenda check box next to the attendee’s name.
+When preparing the meeting agenda, the meeting organizer simply needs to click the Send for Approval menu shown in the MS Office style ribbon, and then select the required approvers in the Select Approvers dialog.
 This will notify MeetingBooster that the meeting agenda must be approved by the selected attendees prior to distributing it to the team.

 The selected meeting agenda approvers will receive an email notification stating the request for a meeting agenda to be reviewed and approved.
 When the selected approvers log into their MeetingBooster account, there is also a notification for any Pending Approvals listed in the side bar.